| | |

 • It’s worked top down.

-• Ch 3 counts as a dc.
+• Ch 3 counts as the first stitch.

 • Dimensions when laid flat: 11” across the top (cowl), 27.5” across the bottom (capelet), length 19”